navazsayani/brandforgeAi/src/content/blog/writing-seo-content-with-ai.md

 #### 3. Optimizing for the Little Things That Matter

 SEO has a lot of "rules" that are easy to forget.
-AI remembers them for you.
+An AI remembers them for you.

 -   **Meta Descriptions & Titles:** An AI can suggest compelling, SEO-friendly titles for your post.
 -   **Tags & Categories:** It will provide a list of relevant tags to help Google categorize your content and show it to the right audience.